MicrosoftDocs/architecture-center/docs/reference-architectures/sap/sap-s4hana.md

 ### Subnets and NSGs

 This architecture subdivides the virtual network address space into subnets.
-Each subnet can be associated with a NSG that defines the access policies for the subnet.
+Each subnet can be associated with an NSG that defines the access policies for the subnet.
 Place application servers on a separate subnet so you can secure them more easily by managing the subnet security policies, not the individual servers.

-When a NSG is associated with a subnet, it then applies to all the servers within the subnet.
+When an NSG is associated with a subnet, it then applies to all the servers within the subnet.
 For more information about using NSGs for fine-grained control over the servers in a subnet, see [Filter network traffic with network security groups](https://azure.microsoft.com/blog/multiple-vm-nics-and-network-virtual-appliances-in-azure/).

 See also [Planning and design for VPN Gateway](/azure/vpn-gateway/vpn-gateway-plan-design).